jshuckeba/netcore_cqrs/README.md

 ## Introduction
 This repository contains the source code for my 2018 Orlando Code Camp presentation on CQRS and Event Sourcing with .NET Core, CQRSLite and Elasticsearch.
-The intent of the project is to educate developers on the CQRS and Event Sourcing patterns and to serve as a streamline to bootstrap new projects.
+The intent of the project is to educate other developers on the CQRS and Event Sourcing patterns and to serve as a streamline to bootstrap new projects.
 This project also uses the new SignalR for .NET Core implementation to push events to the browser.

 Slides from the presentation can be found [here](/CQRS_Presentation.pdf)